MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-common-data-model.md

    1. Optionally, change the partition pattern.
    1. Select **X** to save and close the panel.

 1. To enable analytics and other capabilities, select **Attributes**.
+The Manage attributes page displays.
 Select **Data profiling** for the whole entity or for specific attributes and then select **Done**.
 By default, no entity is enabled for data profiling.

    :::image type="content" source="media/dataprofiling-entities.png" alt-text="Dialog box to select data profiling.":::